Why OKRs Often Slowly Wither Away

 For a sustainable business, you need both value creation and value capture, and having one doesn’t necessarily mean you have the other.

 I once worked at an organization that tried to adopt OKRs three times, and all three attempts failed.
-This happened because they thought the problem was doing OKRs better, but the actual problem was that the environment was far removed from the pristine conditions for successfully adopting OKRs.
+This happened because they thought the problem was as simple as doing OKRs better, but the actual problem was that the environment was extremely far removed from the pristine conditions for successfully adopting OKRs.

 In Biology, indicator species are often vulnerable members of an ecosystem.
 When conditions slightly change, they disappear.
 OKRs and Sprint Goals are like indicator species.
 If they don’t work, you should look at what’s going on in your company's natural habitat and not conclude that something is wrong with the indicator species.